 Director of Music

 For Michael, there is no such thing as a "quick trip" to the supermarket.
 Try as he might, he can't spend less than an hour there.
-He pushes the cart up and down every aisle, considering all the options, taking in the smells, chatting with strangers, and inevitably circling back to the produce section because the ice-cream to vegetable ratio was out of balance again.
+He pushes the cart up and down every aisle, considering all the options, taking in the smells, chatting with strangers.
 He approaches his work with that same sense of excitement and wonder, but also with the same attention to detail.

 His background is in banking, having started as a part-time banker in 2007, working his way into management.
 In the summer of 2016, he left his career behind to seek his true calling: helping people get connected to God.
 In addition to being our Office Manager, Michael is the administrator at another local church.
 He jokes that he has the same boss, just different supervisors.